-The Academy experienced a decrease in net position of \$704,694 due to depreciation expense and its net proportionate share of the MPSER's net pension expense.
+The Academy experienced a decrease in net position of \$(112,964) due to depreciation expense.

 General Fund Budget Highlights

 State law requires that school districts periodically amend their budgets to ensure that expenditures do not exceed appropriations.
 During the year, the School District revised its budget in response to and/or in anticipation of changing operating conditions.
 The School District had one budget amendment during the year that was approved by the Martin Luther King, Jr. Education Center Academy Board.
 (A schedule showing the School's District's original budget, final budget, and actual results for the General Fund is provided in the Required Supplemental Information section of the financial statements).